i3b4cx/dotfiles/README.md

 ## install
 1. run: `git clone git@github.com:i3b4cx/dotfiles.git ~/.dotfiles`
-2. Change the name and email address in `git/.config/git/config`
-3. Arch Linux only: Change `pacmanfile/.config/pacmanfile/pacmanfile.txt` to your liking or add `pacmanfile-extra.txt` to the same directory for independent packages per machine
-**WARNING: This may install and/or remove software and change your configs!**
+2. change the name and email address in `git/.config/git/config` **WARNING: This may install and/or remove software and change your configs!**
-4. run: `~/dotfiles/install.sh`
+3. run: `~/dotfiles/install.sh`
-5. Either import an existing PGP key pair by using `gpg --import my-key.asc` and `gpg --import my-key-pub.asc`, or create a new one by following the [GitHub guide](https://help.github.com/en/articles/generating-a-new-gpg-key).
-You need to use the same name and email address as an ID that you have configured in `git/.gitconfig` to correctly sign your Git commits.
-6. Either import an existing SSH key pair by copying it to `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` or create a new one by following the [GitHub guide](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ## quick and dirty:
 **WARNING: This may install and/or remove software and change your configs!**